Curstantine/jabascript/README.md

    - Client hooks are contained under `@jabascript/react/client`
    - Server only utilities are grouped under `@jabascript/react/server`

-All of these packages are published npm.
+All of these packages are published to npm.

 ```
 pnpm add @jabascript/core